Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 ### Reflection (STAR Technique)

 **Situation:**
-As part of the Career Development component of the PRP372S Work Readiness module, I completed the “Create a CV” training and quiz in February 2025.
+On 28-March-2025, I successfully completed the Workplace Etiquette online course under the PRP372S Work Readiness module.
+The module focused on understanding professional behavior and ethics in the workplace.

 **Task:**
-The objective was to present a well-crafted, professional CV that effectively highlighted my skills and readiness for employment.
+The aim was to demonstrate knowledge of workplace conduct, time management, confidentiality, and teamwork principles.

 **Action:**
-I uploaded my CV file to my GitHu
+I participated in the course’s learning materials and quizzes, which covered professional communication, punctuality, and respect in the workplace.
+I reflected on how these behaviors contribute to productivity and positive work relationships.

+**Result:**
+I achieved a 100% score and developed a strong understanding of professional standards, preparing me to adapt effectively to organizational culture and expectations

+---